connexcs/docs/docs/developers/pages/introduction.md

 ### Usage Cases

-1. You can use Pages to redirect to any rulebook or manuals that you want to show your customers.
+1. You can use Pages to redirect to any rulebook or manuals that you want to show your customers.<br>For example, you can create a rulebook on how to use Script Forge with forms.<br>Another example may include a manual with all the information on the offered services and the corresponding payemnts.
 2. Interaction with external links using [**Scriptforge**](https://docs.connexcs.com/developers/scriptforge/) and integration with Pages.
 3. You can use it to create interactive content.
 For example, getting input from the customers.
 4. Server-side and client-side validation.